graezykev/dev-container/part-4.md

 ### Build the Dev Container

-> Unfortunately, at the time I write this, we're still unable to build a Dev container via **VS Code web**, you need to make this step in a **native VS Code client**.
+> Unfortunately, at the time I write this, we're still unable to build a dev container via **VS Code web**, you need to make this step in a **native VS Code client**.

 The container isn't built yet, we're still unable to use the container environment.
 We need several steps to achieve this: